Communities in Norfolk County, Ontario: Courtland

 Courtland (42.840605°N 80.632782°W) is a village located in Norfolk County on Highway 3 between Delhi and Tillsonburg.
 This community was once known as Middleton; named after the more well-known community of Middleton in Nova Scotia.
 The first settler was Lot Tisdale who arrived in 1823.
 917 people live here as of 2009.
 A 30-hectare certified organic herb farm owned by Garry Proven operates in the area.

-By the year 2020, Courtland will experience cable television and Internet speeds that are roughly comparable to Delhi's Internet speeds thanks to an underground cable system that will hook up communities like Langton, Port Rowan, and St. Williams into the world of reliable broadband Internet.

-To the west of the town is a motorcycle shop and a gas station that was once owned by UPI Energy.
-North Street is the oldest street in the village which runs parallel with the railroad tracks.
-There are five churches in the village, the oldest being the Lutheran Church.
-Main Street is the street that has the most commerce and Highway Crescent offers a passageway from the highway for the local residents.
-In the eastern part of the village, a cul-de-sac community called Talbot Court is being constructed.

 Sidewalks only exist on the main streets.
 Otherwise, the walk through Courtland is simple provided that pedestrians pay extra caution to the traffic on the street.
 Flat terrain exists throughout the entire village; and the village spans approximately 5 kilometres.
 Recommended activities are hiking, running, and walking.
 The usage of ATVs, motorcycles, and bicycles are not recommended due to safety concerns.
 Unlike most communities in Norfolk County, Courtland is entirely accessible for wheelchair users.

 The full extent of the service industry in Courtland includes a variety store, an antique store, a "bread and pastries" type of bakery which has been operating in the community since 1939, a family restaurant and a flower shop.
 Courtland Vinyl Windows and Gopher Dunes are a couple of well-known businesses in the area.
 A golf course was once located here; it closed on October 16, 2003, due to factors caused by the early 2000s recession.
 Official tax policy changes made after the 2003 Ontario provincial election worsened the local poverty rate and made people less likely to enjoy golf as a recreational sport.

-There are also two schools in Courtland; one being a public school and other being a part of the Catholic school system.